evelas/gameforvolunteersWC2018/README.md

-Game for volunteers like "Who Wants to Be a Millionaire.
+Game for volunteers like "Who Wants to Be a Millionaire".

 You can try it at https://vk.cc/84Fn4Z .
 Enjoy!